 Take a Time Out: Excuse yourself from whoever or whatever is upsetting you and take some time to catch your breath, identify your feelings, change your focus, regroup and take care of yourself.

 Relax: Take a few deep breaths, or learn a specific relaxation technique like diaphragmatic breathing, progressive muscle relaxation, or meditation.
 Maybe schedule a massage.
+(See apps like Calm or Headspace for more on meditation.)

 Get Physical: Go for a walk, or exercise!
 Stress can cause tension in our minds and muscles.
 So put it to good use.
 Blow off some steam and build up some endorphins and know that you’re making your body healthier and stronger.